top of page

 circumference.
 The measurement determines how much fat is stored on the waist, hips, and

 buttocks.
-Waist-to-hip ratio (WHR) is one of several measurements that can be used to see if
+Waist-to-hip ratio (WHR) is one of several measurements used to see if

 excess weight is putting health at risk.